 - Visez Juste (University of Ottawa) aims to help improve spoken and written French, has sections on vocabulary, grammar, writing/editing, spelling, speaking.

 - We have a lot of music CDs in our collection.
-You can search Summon for a particular piece of music or artist.
-If you'd like to browse all of our French music CDs, the best way is to go directly to the Advanced Search in our library catalogue and use the * as your keyword, limit language to French and Material type to sound recordings:
+You can search Omni for a particular piece of music or artist.
+If you'd like to search for French music CDs, the best way is to go directly to the Advanced Search, type in a keyword, limit language to French, and Material type to sound recordings:

 Listening to Music